 Reverse frontage.
-A "reverse frontage" lot is a through lot or "double frontage" lot, other than a corner lot, where vehicular access is restricted to the abutting federal or state highway, major or minor thoroughfare, or commercial arterial, and where the lots have vehicular access provided by an interior public or private street.
+A "reverse frontage" lot is a through lot or "double frontage" lot.
 A block containing reverse frontage lots is comprised of one tier of lots rather than the standard two tiers.
 Reverse frontage does not relate to the structure's orientation to the street.